ProjectNeura/EbookExtractor/README.md

 # EBook Extractor

-Export ebooks from any platform as images or PDF files.
+Export ebooks from any platform as PDF files or images.

 ## Installation